jiko/stopabadcure/_posts/2013-09-03-can-jackson-county-be-trusted.md

 </ul>
 It sounds good in theory, as tax proposals often do.
 Among many hazy provisions, however, is one that particularly stands out:

-<em>Should and could the county be trusted to oversee the disbursal of piles of money going to a venture that is totally new for county government?</em>
+<em>Can the county be trusted to oversee the disbursal of piles of money going to a venture that would be totally new for county government?</em>

 One of the county’s main functions is to simply assess residential, agricultural and commercial property within the county and collect property taxes.

-If you’ll recall, the county assessed thousands of parcels way beyond their fair market values.
+If you’ll recall, earlier this year, the county assessed thousands of parcels way above their fair market values.
 Taxpayers were furious.
 In disgrace, the county rescinded most of the increases; the county assessor resigned; and egg dripped from the face of County Executive Mike Sanders.

-<em>Should and could the county be trusted to oversee the disbursal of piles of money going to a venture that is totally new for county government?</em>
+<em>Can the county be trusted to oversee the disbursal of piles of money going to a venture that would be totally new for county government?</em>

 Uhhh, no.